duerlund/chitchat/README.md

         imageReference: String
 ```

-The app assumes that there is a collection called chatrooms and with at least one document with the follow field set:
+The app assumes that there is a collection called chatrooms and with at least one document with the following fields set:

 - name
 - description